SUSTAINABLE TRANSPORT AND MOBILITY

 PUTTING THE CITIZEN AT THE HEART OF URBAN TRAVEL

-Our fourth annual Sustain Wales Summit returns on 09 May 2019 with a focus on sustainable transport and mobility: putting the citizen at the heart of urban travel.
+Our fourth annual Sustain Wales Summit took place on 09 May 2019 at the Principality stadium with a focus on sustainable transport and mobility: putting the citizen at the heart of urban travel.

 Healthy travel, healthy communities